mSvcBench/muBench/Docs/Manual.md

 #### Examples <!-- omit in toc -->

-We illustrate four examples of different service mesh topologies:
+We illustrate four examples of ServiceMeshParameters.json files that can be used to create dependency graphs with different topological properties:

-##### An highly-centralized hierarchical architecture with most of the services linked to one service (excluding the db services): <!-- omit in toc -->
+##### An highly centralized hierarchical architecture with most of the services linked to one service (excluding the db services): <!-- omit in toc -->

 ```json
 {